isomerpages/nlb-biblioasia/_july-2011/The River of (Urban) Life in Singapore: The Street.md

 <img src="/images/Vol%207%20Issue%202/RiverUrban/Refurbished_3.jpg" style="width:100%;">
  <div style="background-color: white;">Refurbished shophouse facades around present-day Chinatown include that &amp; the Chinatown Heritage Centre on Pagoda Street.<i> Photo taken by the author.</i></div>

-	Smith Street of the present-day.
-The outdoor eating area is now named "Chinatown Food Street." <i> Photo taken by the author.</i>

 Singaporeans were dismissive of Chinatown as they “are not convinced that conservation is for locals” (Kong, 2003, p.
 361).
 They regarded the conservation process as an exercise designed to appeal to the tourist trade, as opposed to something meaningful for them.
 Ironically, the tourists themselves regarded the “new” Chinatown as somewhat artificial, mentioning that “the restored shop houses are nice, but the place still lacks something” (Tan, 1996).
 In contrast to its earlier, more bustling days, when Chinatown was once “said to be a place with no night” (Kong, 2003, p.
 361),[^3] the overt focus on the presentation of Chinatown as a tourist attraction has resulted in it becoming “a ghost town after 6 pm” (Ibid.) when the tourists leave.
 Such a situation continues to persist even until today.

 <img style="width:100%;" src="/images/Vol%207%20Issue%202/RiverUrban/Refurbished_2.jpg">